-Hailing from the western coast of India, this curry features chicken swimming in a spicy gravy flavored with cumin, coriander, chilies, cloves, and cinnamon.
+Hailing from the western coast of India, this curry features chicken swimming in a spicy gravy flavored with cumin, coriander, chiles, cloves, and cinnamon.
 Traditionally, it'd be made with lean, gamy, free-roaming chickens, but use whatever you can find at your local butcher's shop.

 Indian Fried Chicken Marinated in Green Spices

 Who doesn't love fried chicken?
 We have no shortage of recipes, but if you're looking for a new variation to add to your repertoire, try this home-style Indian version.
-It gets a slight green color from an aromatic marinade of cilantro, green chilies, and garlic.
+It gets a slight green color from an aromatic marinade of cilantro, green chiles, and garlic.
 Pull the meat off the bone, wrap it inside a piece of naan, and you've got yourself an awesome lunch.